MP Electronic Devices: Yet another algorithm for rotary encoder control

 The microprocessor can read out a total of four different states, and two successive readouts give a total of sixteen possible transitions, as shown in the figure above.
 Four transitions represent no movement, four transitions represent a quarter movement to the right, four transitions represent a quarter movement to the left, and four transitions represent theoretically impossible transitions.

 Let's define a full cycle as a process that begins and ends in the neutral state.
-By assigning 0 for no movement, +1 for a quarter movement to the right and −1 for a quarter movement to the left, we get the aggregate of +4 for a full cycle to the right, the aggregate of −4 for a full cycle to the left and the aggregate of 0 for no movement.
+By assigning 0 for no movement, +1 for a quarter cycle movement to the right and −1 for a quarter cycle movement to the left, we get the aggregate of +4 for a full cycle to the right, the aggregate of −4 for a full cycle to the left and the aggregate of 0 for no movement.
 In particular, each individual switch bouncing, whether to the left or to the right, totals 0 and has no influence to the result.
 Also, the modulo of the aggregate and 4 gives us the exact state.
 For example, if the modulo is zero, the current state is the neutral state.

 Special care must be taken with "impossible" transitions.
 Due to technical inadequacies, they are indeed possible.
 If we assign the value 0 to the impossible transitions, the aggregate of a full cycle with exactly one impossible transition is −6, −2, +2 or +6.
 To recognise that the full cycle contained one (or more) impossible transitions, we must assign a number larger than 10 to the impossible transitions, so that the aggregate of the full cycle will be larger than 4.
 However, if we assign the number 14, we not only recognise the existence of the impossible transition(s), but also the modulo of the aggregate and 4 is zero again when and only when the neutral state is reached.